Introduction Economic Development Report The Economic Paradigms About DIO Leading Issues Sustainable development prospects - publication series

 Real incomes approach

-The Real Incomes Approach to economics was developed by Hector McNeill in the wake of the 1970s slumpflation crisis.
-A significant aspect of this approach is the combination of a macroeconomic model with policy instruments that provide a practical incentive to generate real incomes growth achieved through transparent business rules.
-These focus on managing the Price Performance Ratio (PPR) and a Price Performance Levy (PPL).
-The PPR is calculated by dividing % changes in unit output prices by % changes in unit input costs.
-Lower PPRs signify more competitive prices and a positive contribution to real incomes.
+The development of the Real Incomes Approach to economics was intiated by Hector McNeill in 1975 at the beginning of the slumpflation crisis.
+This approach is the combination of a macroeconomic model with policy instruments that provide a practical incentive to generate real incomes growth achieved through transparent microeconomic business rules.
+These focus on Price Performance Ratio (PPR) management and a Price Performance Levy (PPL).
+The PPR is the ratio of % changes in unit output prices by % changes in unit input costs.
+Lower PPRs signify more competitive prices and a contribution to real incomes.
 Under conventional policies these actions would result would be lower margins and higher risk price setting.
-However, the PPL paid is inversely proportional to the PPR so a lower PPR signifies higher performance subject lower PPL band payments.
-Margins are increased while lower unit prices increase market penetration and the rate of accumulation of workforce capabilities (tacit knowledge), refinements in technique (innovation) and rises in real wages.
+However, the PPL paid is inversely proportional to the PPR so a lower PPR signifies higher real income support and therefore a lower PPL band payment.
+Margins are therefore increased while lower unit prices assist market penetration, growth and enhanced the rate of accumulation of workforce capabilities (tacit knowledge), refinements in technique (innovation) and rises in real wages.
 Competitive price setting is lower risk and policy traction rises.
-A significant outcome is that inflation is contained and monetary value, or purchasing power, increases.
+Inflation is contained and monetary value, or purchasing power, increases.
 The real incomes macroeconomic model, in contrast to the conventional Aggregate Demand Model (ADM), is a supply side Production Accessibility & Consumption Model (PACM).
 With no demand control through centrally imposed tax and interest rates, managers are free to accommodate their individual circumstances by adjusting their PPRs and PPL payment bands.
 In constitutional terms, this results in a positive systemic consistency by avoiding the creation of winners, losers and those in a policy neutral impact state; real incomes distribution is more generalized.
-The Real Incomes Approach supply side elements enable managers to drive real incomes growth on a sustainable basis, something supply side economics and conventional policies fail to achieve.
-Unlike the other lead developers, McNeill has not been associated with any academic institution but has funded his own development work since 1975.
-In 1986, McNeill first established the elements of Locational State Theory (LST) currently the most advanced method to identify decision analysis model datasets for the analytical simulation of policy options.
+The Real Incomes Approach is fully supply side oriented enabling managers to promote real incomes growth on a sustainable basis, something supply side economics and conventional policies fail to achieve.
+More recently (2020-2021) McNeill used the outcome of 12 years of quantitative easing to disprove the validity of the Quantity Theory of Money (QTM) identity.
+He showed that most QE funds went into "encapsulated markets" that do not feature in the QTM identity.
+Unlike the other lead developers, McNeill is not based in an academic institution.
+He is director of SEEL-Systems Engineering Economics Lab which he established in 1983.